 Applying keyword research

-Once you have your keywords, group them into topics, and these topics should make up your pages.
-It’s a much more efficient practice to group keywords, than to create a new page for each different topic you have.
+Once you have your chosen keywords, group them into topics, and these topics should make up your pages.
+It’s a much more efficient practice to group keywords, than to create a new page for each different keyword you have.
 Following this, typing these keyword groups into search engines will help you decide what type of content to include on that page.
 Taking note of whether pages ranking for the same groups are video or image-heavy, whether content is text-heavy or short and concise, and how it’s formatted, will help you go above and beyond what existing pages are doing to be that little bit more unique.

 Low value tactics